-In this weekly post we recap the most interesting InfluxDB and TICK-stack related issues, workarounds, how-tos and Q&A from GitHub, IRC and the InfluxDB Google Group that you might have missed in the last week or so.
+In this weekly post we recap the most interesting InfluxDB and TICK-stack related issues, how to create a subsample with a continuous query, workarounds, and Q&A from GitHub, IRC and the InfluxDB Google Group that you might have missed in the last week or so.

 Changing a field’s data type

 A: Currently, InfluxDB offers very limited support for changing a field’s data type.

 <field_key>::<type> syntax supports casting field values from integers to floats or from floats to integers.
 See Cast Operations for an example.
 There is no way to cast a float or integer to a string or boolean (or vice versa).